-In this scenario, Seth could live in the smaller bedroom in his 3 bedroom, 2 bath house and leave the best bedrooms for his guests.
+In this scenario, Seth could live in the smaller bedroom in his 3-bedroom, 2-bath house and leave the best bedrooms for his guests.

 As a result, Seth is able to charge hotel rates for his rooms.
 Based on what he learned from AirDnA (a website that does analytics on Airbnb), he can competitively price his master bedroom at $125 per night and the other bedroom at $100.
-AirDnA statistics suggest that Seth will be able to keep his each room rented nine days per month and so he grosses $2,250 per month.
+AirDnA statistics suggest that Seth will be able to keep every room rented nine days per month and so he grosses $2,250 per month.

-His expenses are more, because he will have to pay $1,605 for normal expenses, housekeeping, utilities, internet, and cable, so all in all, as an innkeeper Seth pockets $645 each month.
+His expenses are more because he will have to pay $1,605 for normal expenses, housekeeping, utilities, internet, and cable, so all in all, as an innkeeper Seth pockets $645 each month.
 This is $6,540 more profitable than being a traditional landlord!